danigold1020/asianam-191a-oceanpollution/README.md

 ## Project Status
-Project is: complete with future improvements welcomed.
+Project is: complete (with future improvements welcomed).

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
 - Improvement to be done 1